 - 'Thinning' of the bones, due to reduced bone density (osteoporosis).

 - Bleeding in the stomach (gastrointestinal bleeds).

 - A lowering of the immune system (immunosuppression) - making infections more common.

 - Weight gain (and a condition called Cushing's syndrome), and a lowering of the body's natural ability to make certain hormones (adrenal suppression).

 If you need to have steroid tablets long-term, you will usually be given some medicines to protect your bones and prevent osteoporosis.
-(See separate leaflet called Osteoporosis for more information.)
+See separate leaflet called Preventing Steroid-induced Osteoporosis for more details.

 A short course of antibiotics is commonly prescribed if you have a chest infection, or if you have a flare-up of symptoms which may be triggered by a chest infection.